EnterpriseDB/repmgr/README.md

 ### Server configuration

+By default, `repmgr` uses PostgreSQL's build-in replication protocol for communicating with remote servers, e.g. when cloning a primary.
-Password-less SSH logins must be enabled for the database system user (typically `postgres`) between all server nodes to enable `repmgr` to copy required files.
+However, password-less SSH logins may need to be enable for the database system user (typically `postgres`) between all server nodes if you wish `repmgr` to copy configuration files not located in

 ### PostgreSQL configuration

-The master PostgreSQL node needs to be configured for replication with the following settings:
+PostgreSQL node needs to be configured for replication with the following
+settings:

     wal_level = 'hot_standby'      # minimal, archive, hot_standby, or logical
     archive_mode = on              # allows archiving to be done